Healthy Homes Assessment Kingsley Heights

 Kingsley Heights Moisture Ingress & Drainage

-Making sure your rental property is protected from the effects of moisture isn’t just a matter of the interior of the building It’s about having to ensure there is somewhere for surface as well as groundwater to move, and prevent it from getting into the building.
-When it concerns damp and moisture it’s often what you don’t see that could be a huge problem and end up causing the property to suffer and harming your tenant’s well-being.
+Protecting your rental property from water damage isn’t only about the inside of the building It’s about having to ensure there is somewhere for surface, rain as well as groundwater to move and prevent it from getting inside.
+When it concerns damp and moisture it’s often what you don’t see that could be a huge problem and end up causing damage to your investment and harming your tenant’s well-being.

 moisture ingress and drainage inspection